 The financial statements have been prepared on a going concern basis.
-The College has prepared forecasts beyond the 30 June 2021 year-end up to financial year end 2023.
-The College has also set a detailed budget plan for the financial year 2021/22.
+The College has prepared forecasts beyond the 30 June 2022 year-end up to financial year end 2024.
+The College has also set a detailed budget plan for the financial year 2023/24.
+In addition, a 10 year scenario forecasting model and cash flow plan has been prepared.
 These financial plans demonstrate that the College has sufficient resources to meet liabilities as they fall due.
 The Trustees considers preparation of these financial statements using a going concern basis to be appropriate.